More people died in Alabama during 2020 than were born as Covid-19 deaths continue rising in the US – KION546

 Kennedy noted that most of the vaccinated patients she has seen get extremely sick or die are older or have significant co-morbidities that negatively affect their immune systems.

 “This is not a surge of the young vaccinated that are six months out from their shots.
-This is a surge of the unvaccinated,” Kennedy explained.
+This is a surge of the unvaccinated,” Kennedy said.

 It’s a similar story in Mississippi, which now has the highest amount of deaths per capita from Covid-19, surpassing New Jersey, which had long held the worst rate due to its massive outbreak early in the pandemic.
 Mississippi has one of the lowest rates of vaccination in the country with 42% of all residents fully vaccinated, trailing the national average of around 54%, according to CDC data.